New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Cost of Whole Life Insurance vs. Term Life Insurance

 One of the main differences between whole and term life insurance is the cost.
 The costs of either plan vary depending on age group, gender, and medical history.
-Even so, whole life insurance tends to have higher premiums than term life insurance.
-The premiums are higher because the payments are put into an account that accumulates over time.
-This can provide you more security when the time comes.
+Even so, whole life insurance tends to have higher premiums than term life insurance since the payments are put into a cash value account that accumulates over time.

 Term life insurance usually has lower premiums.
-If you choose a 30-year term at a lower rate and your timeline is correct, your family can still receive ample security and possibly avoid higher premiums.
+If you choose a 30-year term at a lower rate and your timeline is correct, your family can still receive ample security if you pass away while the policy is active.

 Aflac duck with wings out